 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Sotera Health Company Investors to Secure Counsel Before Important Deadline in Securities Class Action – SHC

-/EIN News/ -- NEW YORK, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Sotera Health Company (NASDAQ: SHC): (i) pursuant and/or traceable to the Company’s initial public offering (“IPO”) conducted on or around November 20, 2020; (ii) pursuant and/or traceable to the Company’s secondary public offering (“SPO”) conducted on or around March 18, 2021; and/or (iii) between November 20, 2020 and September 19, 2022, inclusive (the “Class Period”), of the important March 27, 2023 lead plaintiff deadline.
+NEW YORK, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Sotera Health Company SHC: (i) pursuant and/or traceable to the Company's initial public offering ("IPO") conducted on or around November 20, 2020; (ii) pursuant and/or traceable to the Company's secondary public offering ("SPO") conducted on or around March 18, 2021; and/or (iii) between November 20, 2020 and September 19, 2022, inclusive (the "Class Period"), of the important March 27, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Sotera Health securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.